 Ancient and symbolic, Uluru is a timeless destination, embedded in Indigenous tradition.
 Travellers visit the rock to witness its impressive physical beauty, and leave enriched by its cultural and spiritual significance.
-Uluru and its surrounding lands are of great importance to the area’s traditional landowners, the Anangu people (one of the oldest human societies on Earth), and play a central part in Aboriginal Dreamtime folklore.
+The land Uluru occupies is of great importance to the area’s traditional landowners, the Anangu people (one of the oldest human societies on Earth), and plays a central part in Aboriginal Dreamtime folklore.

 Uluru Base Walk

 Follow in the footsteps of the Anangu people’s ancestors with a walk around the monolith’s base.
 Offering an intimate introduction to one of Australia’s most iconic natural sites, the 14 kilometre walk provides incredible insight into the ecological and spiritual history of Uluru, and exposes several sacred sites, like waterholes and rock art.
 Embark on the journey at sunrise to observe the awe-inspiring changing colours of the desert landscape and to beat the daytime heat.

 Experience an opportunity like no other with dinner under the desert sky at Sounds of Silence.
 Award-winning and in hot demand, Sounds of Silence offers a bush tucker inspired buffet feast of authentic Australian delicacies – like barramundi, kangaroo and crocodile – with a spectacular view of Uluru.
 A perfect way to unwind after a day of discovery, Sounds of Silence seats guests from dusk into the night, showcasing the changing colours of the rock, beneath a canopy of bright sparkling stars.